 Oil Massage and Aromatherapy are often mentioned in one breath, and are regularly offered as a combined service in Spa and Wellness centers or in Massage Therapy establishments, and such.
 Nevertheless, oil massages and aromatherapy treatments are actually two distinct things.
-In this post, we look at both the differences and at what unites them.
+In this post, we look at the differences and at what unites them.

-An Oil Massage is typically a full body massage with deep pressure, gliding, rolling, stroking, rubbing and stretching movements using the palms, fingers, thumbs, elbows (and sometimes also the knees and feet) in combination with the application of (warm) herbal oils.
+An Oil Massage is typically a full body massage given with deep pressure, gliding, rolling, stroking, rubbing and stretching movements using the palms, fingers, thumbs, elbows (and sometimes also the knees and feet) in combination with the application of (warm) herbal oils.
 The oils used may be base oils or base oils with so-called essential oils added.

 Base oils, also called carrier oils, can be, for instance, almond oil, argan oil, or coconut oil and serve to dilute essential oils.
 Essential oils, also called volatile oils or ethereal oils, are concentrated liquids that contain volatile chemical parts (they evaporate at normal temperatures) from plants.
 It can also be simply oil extracted directly from the plant or plant parts.
 Essential oils got their name because they contain the “essence” of the plant’s scent or aroma.

 Aromatherapy is based on the idea that the use of aromatic plant oils or plant essential oils can address specific ailments or needs of the receiver.
 These herbal essential oils can have medical properties such as relaxing, calming, soothing, energizing, stress-reducing, balancing, anti-inflammatory, and so on, and, for instance, mixed with a base oil and burned, applied topically, massaged or prepared for a bath, can stimulate a healing process.